-Dr. Thomas F. Lynch III is a Distinguished Research Fellow for South Asia, the Near East and countering radical Islam in the Center for Strategic Research (CSR) at the Institute of National Strategic Studies (INSS) at the National Defense University (NDU) in Washington, D.C.
-He researches, writes, lectures and organizes workshops and conferences for Department of Defense customers on the topics of Pakistan, Afghanistan, India & the Subcontinent, the Gulf Arab States, and the past & future trajectory of radical Islam.
-Dr. Lynch joined NDU in July 2010 after a 28 year career in the active duty U.S. Army, serving in a variety of command and staff positions as an armor/cavalry officer and as a senior level politico-military analyst.
-Dr. Lynch was a Special Assistant to the Chairman of the Joint Chiefs of Staff & Deputy Director of the Chairman's Advisory & Initiatives Group; Commander of the U.S. Army War Theater Support Group in Doha, Qatar; Director of the Advisory Group for the Commander, U.S. Central Command (USCENTCOM); and Military Special Assistant to the U.S. Ambassador to Afghanistan.
-He spent 42 of 44 months from 2004-07 on assignment in the Middle East and South Asia supporting OPERATIONS ENDURING & IRAQI FREEDOM.
+Dr. Thomas F. Lynch III is a Distinguished Research Fellow for Asia, the Near East and countering radical Islam in the Center for Research (CSR) at the Institute of National Strategic Studies (INSS) National Defense University (NDU) in Washington, D.C.
+He researches, writes, lectures and organizes workshops and conferences for Department of Defense customers on the topics Pakistan, Afghanistan, India & the Subcontinent, the Gulf Arab and the past & future trajectory of radical Islam.
+Dr. Lynch joined July 2010 after a 28 year career in the active duty U.S. Army, in a variety of command and staff positions as an armor/cavalry and as a senior level politico-military analyst.
+Dr. Lynch was a of States, NDU in serving officer Special